iftodimihail/WebpagePens/TI11/README.md

-Upload files form using cookies (IN PROGRESS)
+Upload files form using cookies (NOT PERFECT)
+The files are uploaded through AJAX with a JSON file format.
+The delete function not great.